Oversupply: When there is too much of a good thing.

 Consider Herbs & Medications

 If you feel you need fast relief from the symptoms of oversupply and your baby is gaining at a rate of 2oz or more per day, you can consider herbs or medications that can actually reduce milk production.
 Sage, in either capsule or tea form, can be consumed a few times per day to reduce production.
 Cabbage leaves contain a substance that can reduce production.
 Apply cold cabbage leaves to your breasts and change them out at each feed or when they wilt.
 Psuedoephedrine (behind the counter Sudafed) has been shown to reduce milk supply by 24%.4 Some women will take one dose a day of Sudafed until their milk supply regulates.
 With all of these options, be sure to carefully monitor for signs your milk supply is regulating and stop these measures as soon as you and your baby are feeling relief.
-An additional measure that won't address milk production but may help prevent plugged ducts is to take sunflower lecithin, an emulsifier that helps prevent fat from forming clumps.
 Ibuprofen can be used during periods of engorgement or to treat plugged ducts by reducing inflammation and thereby improving flow.
+(See our Plugged Duct Protocol for more suggestions.)
 Discuss any of these remedies with your doctor if you have health conditions or take medications.